xerolinux/XeroWiki/docs/xero-install.md

 !!! info

     This script was created for a fresh install.
 Will format full disk, no manual partioning is offered yet.
-Also it's to be used only if you know what you are doing. **USE AT YOUR OWN RISK !** Both scripts are open source and available on GitHub : [**Here**](https://github.com/xerolinux/XeroInstall){:target="_blank"}
+Also it's to be used only if you know what you are doing. **USE AT YOUR OWN RISK !** Script is open source and available on GitHub : [**Here**](https://github.com/xerolinux/XeroInstall){:target="_blank"}

 Transform your base Arch Linux installation into a fully-featured **XeroLinux KDE Plasma** desktop with a single command.
 This script handles everything from package installation to system configuration, giving you a personalized and polished desktop experience.